fonstok/jfMagnify/README.md

 # jfMagnify
 jQuery plugin that creates a magnify glass effect.
 This plugin will magnify html content, not just images.
-It makes a clone of the elements then scales them to your specification placing them in any container element you want.
+It does this by cloneing an identified element and its children, scaling it to your specification, and then appending to an identified container element.

 ##Demo
 <p data-height="683" data-theme-id="0" data-slug-hash="eJQGJJ" data-default-tab="result" data-user="fonstok" class='codepen'>See the Pen <a href='http://codepen.io/fonstok/pen/eJQGJJ/'>Magnify</a> by Jon Fahnestock (<a href='http://codepen.io/fonstok'>@fonstok</a>) on <a href='http://codepen.io'>CodePen</a>.</p>